jjgoings/jjgoings.github.io/projects.md

 <img alt="" src="{{ site.baseurl }}/assets/NMF-topics.jpeg" height="300" border="1"/>
 </p>

-Like many Americans, I have been following the news closely during this pandemic.
-I got interested in [how Trump was talking about the coronavirus](https://github.com/jjgoings/trump-covid-briefings) and thought it would be fun to use natural language processing (NLP) techniques to idenify what topics Trump talks about and how his senitiment is connected to world events.
+Like many people, I have been following the news closely during the coronavirus pandemic.
+I got interested in [how Trump was talking about the coronavirus](https://github.com/jjgoings/trump-covid-briefings) and thought it would be fun to use natural language processing (NLP) techniques to identify what topics Trump talks about and how his sentiment is connected to world events.

 ---